-- Support the development of a region-wide Walkers are Welcome initiative, designed to deliver an integrated high quality, tourism focused walking offer - Support and encourage development and management of our Core Paths network, raising awareness and improving branding across the region - Support and encourage development of walking routes around and between Moray's towns and villages, i.e. The Isla Way from Dufftown to Keith, the Fishwives Trail from Buckie to Keith and the development of a triangular long distance path linking Keith, Huntly and Dufftown - Support and encourage efforts to improve walking links into the Cairngorms National Park - Support and encourage the development of walking routes around the Moray Coastal Trail - Establish and develop relationships with key stakeholders such as the Moray Way Association, encouraging cooperation focused on maximising the tourism benefits of the Dava Way, Speyside Way and Moray Way
+- Encourage a high quality, tourism focused walking offer through supporting the development of Walkers are Welcome initiatives across the region, building on success of Forres and Dufftown in achieving accreditation - Support and encourage development and management of our Core Paths network, raising awareness and improving branding across the region - Support and encourage development of walking routes around and between Moray's towns and villages, i.e. The Isla Way from Dufftown to Keith, the Fishwives Trail from Buckie to Keith and the development of a triangular long distance path linking Keith, Huntly and Dufftown - Support and encourage efforts to improve walking links into the Cairngorms National Park - Support and encourage the development of walking routes around the Moray Coastal Trail - Establish and develop relationships with key stakeholders such as the Moray Way Association, encouraging cooperation focused on maximising the tourism benefits of the Dava Way, Speyside Way and Moray Way

 Moray is home to an extensive range of walking routes; from established and well-known long distance routes such as the Moray Way incorporating parts of the Speyside, Moray Coast Trail and Dava Ways to shorter, local paths and connections.
 Walking is not only a growing segment of the tourism market, it is also of huge health benefit.
+There is an opportunity to create and enhance walking routes that link woodlands